This is our all-in-one roundup reviewing every Avast consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Still, there's some room for improvement.
 While Premium Security is supremely configurable (more on that later), there's very little you can do with the interface.
 Why not have the option to launch your favorite tools directly from the main console, for instance?
 Right now, it takes four clicks to launch a custom scan; having an optional customizable toolbar could reduce that to one.

 We could do without Avast's upselling attempts, too.
-The panels have buttons for several features which require additional licenses or payments: SecureLine VPN, AntiTrack Premium, Cleanup Premium and Driver Updater.
+The panels have buttons for several features which require additional licenses or payments, including Driver Updater and AntiTrack Premium.
 We expect advertising overload in free antivirus, but not so much when paying a significant chunk of cash for a commercial product.

 Avast Premium Security gives you many more scan options than most of the competition.